-Maple Shade NJ Criminal Lawyers
+Maple Shade NJ Simple Assault Lawyers

 If you have been charged with a criminal or DWI offense in Maple Shade, New Jersey, a vital step in defending your rights is to hire an experienced criminal defense lawyer.
 Maple Shade is a town with a population of almost 20,000, located in Burlington County, NJ.
 Originally known as Chester Township and later Cropwell Township, Maple Shade Township has had inhabitants for centuries, yet it has remained fairly small and residential.
 Nevertheless, Maple Shape Police keep busy and make multiple arrests every week for charges like driving under the influence (DUI), reckless driving, disorderly conduct, possession of drug paraphernalia.
-Attorney William Fay, one of our partners, has spent years in local courtrooms fighting for his clients’ rights, including in Maple Shade Municipal Court and Burlington County Superior Court.
+Attorney William Fay, one of our partners, has spent years in local courtrooms fighting for his clients’ rights, including in Maple Shade Municipal Court, Camden County Superior Court and Burlington County Superior Court.
 Through perseverance and a commitment to finding the best defense strategy when everyone else has given up, Mr. Fay has earned a reputation for providing everything he has to each and every client.
 If you have been arrested in Maple Shade and have an upcoming court appearance, call us at 609-832-3202 to speak with an attorney who can explain the process and discuss how we can advocate on your behalf.
 You can also contact us online for a free consultation.
 Our criminal defense team is available 24/7 to assist you.

-Charged with an Offense in Maple Shade NJ
+Criminal Charges for Harassment in Maple Shade NJ

 Soon after your arrest in Maple Shade, you will be required to appear in court.
 Where your case is heard will depend on what type of offense you were charged with.
-If you have been charged with a municipal ordinance violation, disorderly persons offense, or DWI, your case will be heard at Maple Shade Municipal Court.
+If you have been charged with a municipal ordinance violation, disorderly persons offense, traffic violation or DWI, your case will be heard at Maple Shade Municipal Court.
 If you think that facing charges in municipal court is no big deal, then think again.
 Depending on what offense you are charged with, you may be facing up to 6 months in jail, a permanent criminal record, and serious fines.
-Unlike cases heard in superior court, if you are charged with a disorderly persons offense like marijuana possession or simple assault, you do not have a right to be indicted by a grand jury, nor do you have a right to a trial by jury.
+Unlike cases heard in superior court, if you are charged with a disorderly persons offense like harassment or simple assault, you do not have a right to be indicted by a grand jury, nor do you have a right to a trial by jury.
 Your fate is determined by a municipal court judge.